frontity/step-by-step-tutorial/tutorial/part5-adding-behaviour/use-state-and-actions.md

 //...
 ```

+As we've just seen, the state of the `isUrlVisible` variable determines whether the URL is visible or not.

 Next we'll add an action - this is a function, which we'll call `toggleUrl`, that will toggle the value of `isUrlVisible` between true and false.
-The state of the `isUrlVisible` variable will determine whether the URL is visible or not.

 {% hint style="info" %}
 **NOTE:** This is the proper way to mutate state.
 You should never mutate the state directly from your components.
 You should, instead, create actions to mutate state and call those actions from your components.